How Many Asbestos Samples Will I Need?

 Surfacing materials are the biggest concern of the AHERA regulation because of their friability and/or presence in public areas.
-The EPA funded the production of a guidance document for sampling friable asbestos-containing materials that were published in 1985.
+The EPA funded the production of a guidance document for sampling friable asbestos-containing materials that was published in 1985.
 This was years prior to the AHERA regulation.
-This document was entitled: “Asbestos in Buildings: Simplified Sampling Scheme for Friable Surfacing Materials.”
-This document is often referred to as the “Pink Book.”
+This document was entitled: Materials.
+This document is often referred to as the “Pink Book”.
 Many of the recommended practices in this document were adopted by the AHERA Final Rule as regulations.
 The main recommendation adopted by AHERA (and thus OSHA by reference) was the number of samples to be taken for surfacing materials.
 The procedure for determining the number of samples to be taken for surfacing materials is as follows:

 For example, the homogeneous area of suspect ceiling plaster measuring 4000 ft² would need to have five samples collected.
 These minimum number of samples required by AHERA and recommended by the “Pink Book” were created to minimize errors due to lack of uniformity in the distribution of asbestos throughout the material and laboratory error.

 The Simplified Sampling Scheme for Friable Surfacing Materials “Pink Book” recommends that the inspector takes 9 samples for every homogeneous area of the suspect material.
 The AHERA regulation did not make this recommendation mandatory for schools, realizing the costs involved in taking that many samples.